IM Chris Mitchell -

 My mission is to inspire, motivate and empower YOU to believe that YOU can overcome any setback, challenge, obstacle, adversity or limitation to achieve success in YOUR personal and professional lives.

-"The challenges that I was born with helped me become the strong and successful person I am today!" - Chris Mitchell
+"The challenges that I have faced helped me become the strong and successful person I am today!" - Chris Mitchell

 I credit every accomplishment in my life to the gifts (my talents) given to me by God along with my philosophy that the only thing that can truly limit my success is me.